Tommy Jessop

-Tommy Jessop (born 19 January 1985) is a British actor, author and activist.
+Thomas Jessop (born 19 January 1985) is a British actor, author and activist.
 He is the first actor with Down syndrome to star in a primetime BBC drama, the first professional actor with Down syndrome to tour theatres as Hamlet, and the first to become a full voting member of BAFTA.
 In 2021, he was awarded an Honorary Doctor of the Arts by the University of Winchester.
 He is also an ambassador for Mencap and a patron of the National Down syndrome Policy Group.

 He has commented that disabled actors need opportunities to appear other than as victims or objects of pity.

 Career

 Film

 Jessop has a portfolio of short films to his name and cameo appearances in feature films including Day of the Flowers.
 His lead role in Fighter won him Best Actor at the Oska Bright Film Festival and Best Film at Film London, and was named Short of the Week at the BFI London Film Festival.
 He appeared in Down & Out and Innocence, the latter of which won the Don Quixote Award at Kraków Film Festival.
 Jessop also played a fisherman in Little Shit and a football fan in Delilah.